Going to Bed Under Difficulties

-Le Déshabillage impossible, released in the United States as Going to Bed Under Difficulties and in the United Kingdom as An Increasing Wardrobe, is a 1900 French short silent comedy film, directed by Georges Méliès.
+Le Déshabillage impossible, released in the United States as Going to Bed Under Difficulties and in the United Kingdom as An Increasing Wardrobe, is a 1900 French short silent comedy trick film, directed by Georges Méliès.
 In the film, a man attempts to undress so he can go to sleep.

 Plot

 A man in a hotel room wants to sleep for the night.
 He takes off his suit (placing it on a clothing rack) and his trousers (placing them on a chair), but then finds himself wearing a coat and hat that have appeared magically.
 The man removes them, but a new hat and a plaid pair of trousers appear in their places.
 He removes these clothes as well; this process repeats, with the man undoing each addition of clothing with more and more agitation.

 The end of the film is lost; according to a contemporary catalogue description, the man's attempt to undress ends with him rolling about on the floor and on the bed, and finally collapsing in an epileptic seizure.